 Finding Children’s Nap Mats Without Flame Retardants

-In the spring of 2016, CEH tested 12 nap mats from a variety of manufacturers and retailers for the presence of flame retardant chemicals.
+In 2016, CEH tested 12 nap mats from a variety of manufacturers and retailers for the presence of flame retardant chemicals.
 Flame retardant chemicals are not needed in these products, and there are no flammability regulations that require them.
 In addition, the use of flame retardants has not been shown to provide any added fire safety in these products.

 We found no detectable flame retardants in the following naps mats: